Important

 #> <dbl> <dbl> <dbl> <chr> <dbl> <dbl>

-If you want raster data from a particular EEZ, you can use the get_region_id() function to get the EEZ id, and enter that code in the region argument of get_raster() instead of the region shapefile (ensuring you specify the region_source as 'EEZ':
+If you want raster data from a particular EEZ, you can use the get_region_id() function to get the EEZ id, and enter that code in the region_name argument of get_raster() instead of the region shapefile (with region_source = "EEZ"):

 # use EEZ function to get EEZ code of Cote d'Ivoire